The city is in the process of updating its Energy Conservation Code. Learn more about the process and proposed updates.

 The City of Boulder Energy Conservation Code sets minimum energy performance standards for newly constructed and renovated buildings.

-The code is updated on a three-year cycle, and its last revision was in 2020.
+The code is updated on a three-year cycle, the latest revision was approved by City Council on June 6, 2024.
+The new code will go into effect on Dec.
+1, 2024.
 The city’s current code is a more rigorous, local version of the 2018 International Energy Conservation Code.
 With every code update, the city aims to set a path toward net-zero emissions for all building operations, an important milestone in meeting Boulder’s broader citywide target of net-zero emissions by 2035.

 Why do energy codes matter?